Photo. Structural Focus Team Members (left to right): Wayne Chang, SE, Maria Mohammed, PE, and Melissa Sanchez, SE, LEED AP

 Structural Design has the ability to help transform an underdeveloped area into a vibrant community filled with activities for residents.
 Structural Engineers help make the architect’s vision a reality that is safe and enjoyable for the community.

 Latest Project, Favorite Project, and Biggest Challenge

 I recently completed the renovation of several existing buildings that are part of the Los Angeles Headquarters for a Fortune 500 media company.
-The multi-million dollar project included the conversion of three buildings with a total 207,000 square feet of space into a collaborative and creative office space plus amenities.
-Extensive renovations were made to existing buildings, including the landmark Binoculars Building designed by Los Angeles architect Frank Gehry in the late 1980s, as well as an adjoining tilt-up building and a nearby two-story historic masonry building.
+This multi-million dollar project consisted of extensive renovations to existing buildings including the landmark Binoculars Building designed by Los Angeles architect Frank Gehry in the late 1980s, an adjoining tilt-up building, and a nearby two-story masonry building, among other buildings.
 Structural Focus provided full structural engineering services for all the buildings, I was involved in the design of the buildings’ renovations and site work elements from the beginning of design, through construction, and now completion.

 Throughout this project, I was very involved with the structural design and I attended weekly team meetings with the client’s representatives, the architect, and the contractor.
 I really enjoyed working with the project team and getting to know everyone.
 Work is always fun when you have a good team collaborating to accomplish a common goal, a successful project.